 Is It Normal to Have Mucus in Stool during Pregnancy?

 The presence of mucus in stool in early pregnancy is considered normal.
-This is because the presence of mucus in stool can be due to the changes your body goes through during pregnancy.
+This is because mucus in stool can be due to the changes your body goes through during pregnancy.
 If there’s only a little mucus in your poop, you probably don’t need to worry.
-But if you notice blood along with mucus in your stool during pregnancy and notice it often, then you should contact your gynaecologist.
-Also, if you have lower abdominal pain and you notice a lot of mucus in your stool, don’t take the problem lightly.
+But if you notice blood and mucus in your stool during pregnancy and notice it often, you should contact your gynaecologist.
+Also, if you have lower abdominal pain and notice a lot of mucus in your stool, don’t take the problem lightly.
 You should consult a doctor.

 What are the Possible Causes of Mucus in Stool while Pregnant?